nottherealalanturing/Pokeyverse/README.md

 # Pokeyverse

-A website bundled with webpack that renders pokemons from the pokeapi and stores comments as well through the Involvement api.
+A website bundled with webpack renders pokemon from the pokeapi and stores comments through the Involvement api.

 ## Built With 🔨